oceanprotocol-archive/OEPs/7/README.md

 Steps:

-1. A PUBLISHER, using the KEEPER, register the new ASSET providing the ASSET URN and the attribute to resolve the provider (DID)
+1. A PUBLISHER, using the KEEPER, register the new ASSET providing the full ASSET URL and the attribute to resolve the provider (DID) + ASSET ID
 1. The KEEPER register the ASSET using the OceanMarket Smart Contract.
 As part of the registerAsset function, a new event is emitted with the Provider DID as Attribute
-1. The PUBLISHER publish the Metadata in the metadata-store/OCEANDB provided by PROVIDER
+1. The PUBLISHER publish the Metadata in the metadata-store/OCEANDB provided by PROVIDER which is resolved using Base-URL.
+1. Base-url can be used to fetch the DDO of the provider,Base url + asset id (or other id in the future), can be used to directly retrieve the asset Metadata.
+This is so that we avoid unnecessary extra call in the middle.
-1. A CONSUMER (it could be a frontend application or a backend software), having an ASSET URN and using a client library (SQUID libraries) get the **provider** DID attribute associated to the URN directly from the KEEPER
+1. A CONSUMER (it could be a frontend application or a backend software), having an ASSET URL and using a client library (SQUID libraries) get the **provider** DID attribute associated to the URN directly from the KEEPER
 1. The CONSUMER library (SQUID) using the Provider DID get the provider public url attribute
-1. The CONSUMER, using the provider public url, query directly to the provider passing the URN to obtain the Asset Metadata
+1. The CONSUMER, using the provider public url, query directly to the provider passing the URL to obtain the Asset Metadata

 ## Changes Required